raspberrypilearning/grow-a-dragonfly/en/step_4.md

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
 <span style="color: #0faeb0">**The largest insect**</span> ever known was Meganeuropsis permiana a dragonfly with a wingspan of approximately 75cm / 30in.
 The biggest living dragonflies can be found in Central America and have a wingspan of 19cm / 7.5in</p>

-First, let's improve the way the Dragonfly moves.
-Have you noticed that it 'glitches' and changes direction really fast if the mouse pointer is touching the Dragonfly?

-You can use a `not`{:class="block3operators"} block with `touching (mouse-pointer)`{:class="block3sensing"} to fix this.
-The `not`{:class="block3operators"} block turns a condition into it's opposite, just like it would i

---- task ---

---- /task ---

 The fly knows that it has been eaten, it needs to let the Dragonfly know.

 When you need to let another sprite know that something has happened you can use a `broadcast`{:class="block3events"} as you did in Broadcasting spells.